wesselvdrest/LAMAS-EpistemicRiddleSolver/README.md

 B: (0 2), (3 5), (1 4), (6 7)
 C: (0 3), (4 7), (2 5), (1 6)
 ```
+Here, the ! behind a state number means that is the true world.

 ## Format of propositions
 The operators that can be used are: